 Thus “Adam” is man external and mundane merely, yet in due time developing the consciousness of “Eve” or the Soul – for the soul is always the “Woman” – and becoming a dual being consisting of matter and spirit.
 As “Eve,” the Soul falls under the power of this “Adam,” and becoming impure through subjection to matter, brings forth Cain, who, as representing the lower nature, is said to cultivate the fruits of the ground.

 But as “Mary,” the Soul regains her purity, being said to be virgin as regards matter, and polarising to God, becomes mother of the Christ or Man regenerate, who alone is the begotten Son of God and Saviour of the man in whom he is engendered.
 Wherefore Christ is both process and the result of process.
 Being thus, he is not “the Lord,” but “our Lord.”
 The Lord is Adonai, the Word, subsisting eternally in the heavens; and Christ is his counterpart in man.”
 (Edward Maitland.
-The Life of Anna Kingsford, Vol. II, pp. 197-198)
+The Life of Anna Kingsford, Vol. II, pp. 197-198; emphasis added)

 Purified Soul and Divine Spirit, Water (Virgem Maria) and Holy Ghost